WalletScrutiny/WalletScrutinyCom/_iphone/com.etoro.wallet.md

 Please also note that this app achieved a considerable amount of installations despite a miserable 1.8★ rating.
-In this case, this app is only for users of
+In this case, this app is only for users of their other app
-[their other app](/iphone/com.etoro.openbook/) and this app is the only way to get your Bitcoins out of the other app.
+{% include walletLink.html wallet='iphone/com.etoro.openbook' %} and this app is the only way to
+get your Bitcoins out of the other app.

 So we assume this app is custodial and thus **not verifiable**.